Gu Wenda: Papers

-Other Notable Works
+Other notable works

-In 1993, Gu began another on going project entitled "Forest of Stone Steles - Retranslation & Rewriting Tang Poetry".
+In 1993, Gu began another ongoing project entitled "Forest of Stone Steles - Retranslation & Rewriting Tang Poetry".
 In this project, Gu carved 50 stone steles with a unique interpretation of Tang poems formed from a literal translation of the poems from Chinese to English and then a sound translation from English back to Chinese.
 Gu states that the 'forest of stone steles reflects the changing world of cultural import and export, cultural assimilation and alienation from each other, and consummation of one culture by another.'
 The texts on the stones are supposed to be representative of contemporary culture's influence through intercultural misunderstandings.
 With these texts the artist aims to suggest the possibility of a new culture that thrives from the recognition of this misunderstanding and exchange from each other.

 From 1999 to 2001, Gu worked on Ink Alchemy, a project originating from the famous Shanghai Cao Sugong ink factory.
 It uses a genetic product made of powdered hair for an installation as well as for ink painting.
 About the concept behind "Ink Alchemy" Gu states: 'Traditionally, the Shanghai Medical Factory produces hair powder for medicinal purposes.
 Powdered human hair is used as a medical treatment for anxiety.
 In traditional ink fabrication, charcoal powder is used as the black pigment material.
 The medical factory has invented a hair powder especially formulated to be the fundamental pigment for my liquid ink and ink stick following the original Chinese prescription of powdered human hair, ironically and symbolically, the human hair-made ink is now given a conceptual function to cure cultural anxiety.'

 He also worked on Tea Alchemy, which was created in a rice paper factory in Jing County in China that has made traditional rice paper for over a thousand years.
 Tea Alchemy uses green tea and traditional rice paper making methods to create green tea paper.
 Those national treasures of china are given a completely new meaning and life.
 GU states that 'this project will combine authentic green tea leaves with the historical method of making rice paper.
 The result is the “new way of tea” - the painting and writing on tea paper will create “new way of tea culture” or “cultured tea”, altering our experience from the enjoyment of drinking to the enjoyment of art.'